ZSL98/Dubhe-ICPP/README.md

 # The Mathematical Demonstration of Dubhe

 The mathematical demonstration of Dubhe has been updated and shown in 'page_1.jpg' and 'page_2.jpg'.

-(The PDF resolver in the anonymous github server seems broken, so we exported the pdf to jpeg in this temporary repository.
-Sorry for the inconvenience.)
+The PDF resolver in the original anonymous github server seems broken, so we have exported the pdf to jpeg in this temporary repository.

+You can read and download the PDF from another anonymous repository https://github.com/ICPP2021/Dubhe.
+Sorry for the inconvenience.